 Geopolitical Factors

 • China utilizes high CO2 emitting power stations to operate EV manufacturing and battery component mining and refining.
-China is striving to remedy this issue, however European countries and the US are contemplating increasing tariffs.
-Tariffs will only increase the cost of the EV.
+China is striving to remedy this issue; however European countries and the US are contemplating increasing tariffs as a further inducement.
+Tariffs will only increase the cost of the EV however.

 • Many mineral rich countries provide a significant supply of necessary metals and minerals to produce batteries.
 Unfortunately, many of these also have dangerous labor conditions that make economically supporting these regimes morally untenable.